Monitor your networks using Azure network watcher - Training - Microsoft Learn

 NSG Flow Logs: NSG Flow Logs maps IP traffic through a network security group.
 These capabilities can be used in security compliance and auditing.
 You can define a prescriptive set of security rules as a model for security governance in your organization.
 A periodic compliance audit can be implemented in a programmatic way by comparing the prescriptive rules with the effective rules for each of the VMs in your network.

-configure Network Watcher
+Configure Network Watcher

 When you create or update a virtual network in your subscription, Network Watcher will be enabled automatically in your Virtual Network's region.
 There is no impact to your resources or associated charge for automatically enabling Network Watcher.